Nithy29/SQL/README.md

 3. [Data Analysis](#Data-Analysis):
         Analyzing the data to identify possible fraudulent transactions trends data and develop a report.

-There are two prt to this analysis.
-File query.sql has snweres to each sections.
-        Part 1 - has a section called *** Part 1.***  Each quection's answeres will be under this sections with questions as heading

 ## Note to CFO